British Academy Book Prize for Global Cultural Understanding

 The British Academy Book Prize, worth £25,000, is awarded annually for a non-fiction book that promotes global cultural understanding.

-Winner announcement for the 2021 British Academy Book Prize for Global Cultural Understanding – 26 October at 5:00pm BST
+The 2021 British Academy Book Prize for Global Cultural Understanding winner's event

 |Closing of nomination period||31 March|

 |Shortlist event||October (date tbc)|